Rick Perry: Trump–Ukraine scandal

 A July 25, 2019 telephone call between Trump and Ukrainian president Volodymyr Zelenskyy led in September to a whistleblower complaint and an impeachment inquiry against Trump.
 Two weeks after the inquiry was launched, Trump claimed in a conference call with Congressional Republican leaders that he had only made the telephone call at Perry's urging.
 Perry's spokesperson said that Perry had suggested Trump discuss energy security with Zelenskyy, but energy was not mentioned in the publicly released memo about the conversations, which instead focused on Trump asking Zelenskyy to launch investigations into Joe Biden, Hunter Biden, Crowdstrike, and the 2016 U.S. presidential election.
 Per Trump's direction earlier that year, Perry spoke with Rudy Giuliani about Ukraine, which Mick Mulvaney confirmed.
 Perry denied ever mentioning the Bidens in his discussions with Trump or Ukrainian officials.
 Mulvaney had put Gordon Sondland, Kurt Volker, and Perry in charge of managing the Ukraine–United States relations instead of diplomats at the National Security Council and the US Department of State.

 Perry was mentioned in October 2019 by former U.S. officials in relation to reports he planned to have Amos Hochstein replaced as a member of the board at Naftogaz with someone aligned with Republican interests.
 Perry denied the reports.
 In November 2019, both Sondland and David Holmes, who serves as counselor of political affairs at the U.S Embassy in Ukraine, testified that Perry had played a senior role in the Ukraine campaign, with Holmes even describing Perry, along with Sondland and Volker, was one of the "Three Amigos" who directly assisted both Trump and Giuliani.

 Career outside politics

 In February 2015, Perry announced that he would join the board of directors of Energy Transfer Partners, which owns and operates one of the largest energy asset portfolios in the United States, and Sunoco Partners, another major Dallas energy company.
 According to SEC filings, Perry resigned from the boards of both companies on December 31, 2016.
 In early January 2020, Perry joined the board of LE GP, general partner of Energy Transfer.
 In February 2020, Perry rejoined MCNA Dental's board of directors as chief strategy officer and vice chairman.

-In July 2025 Perry launched Fermi America, "a firm hoping to build the world’s largest energy and data-centre complex", which will be located outside Amarillo, Texas.
+On October 1, 2025, Perry, along with his son Griffin and conservative donor and investor Toby Neugebauer, launched Fermi America, a data center real estate investment trust, which planned to expand into nuclear energy.
+The company planned to build an 11-gigawatt energy and data center campus on a 5,236 acre located outside Amarillo, Texas.
+In paperwork filed with regulators, the site is to be named the “Donald J. Trump Advanced Energy and Intelligence Campus”.
+Although the company had no announced customers, construction, or revenue, the IPO in October gave the company a market cap of $16 billion, with Perry's stake worth roughly $500 million.
+In 2019, Forbes had estimated Perry's net worth at $3 million.